 Ferguson officer Darren Wilson in talks to resign; grand jury decision nears

-Wilson doesn't know what the grand jury will do and if they return charges he could change his mind.
+The talks could still collapse, the sources close to the talks said.
+Wilson doesn't know what the grand jury will do and, if they opt to charge him, he could change his mind.

 If a grand jury decision comes Friday, prosecutors are expected to provide law enforcement with 48 hours notice before making a public announcement, possibly on Sunday.

 The current plans could still change and prosecutors could shift the planned grand jury session.

 Meanwhile, authorities are on guard for a repeat of large-scale demonstrations and possibly violence -- as happened in the days after the shooting, when heavily armed police came face to face with angry protesters.